redox-os/book/src/ch01-02-philosophy.md

 # Our Philosophy

 Redox OS is predominately MIT X11-style licensed, including all software, documentation, and fonts.
-There are only a few exceptions to this, which are all licensed under other compatible open source licenses.
+There are only a few exceptions to this, which are all licensed under other compatible open-source licenses.

 The MIT X11-style license has the following properties:
 - It gives you, the user of the software, complete and unrestrained access to the software, such that you may *inspect*, *modify*, and *redistribute* your changes